Brook hundred gives England lead over Pakistan

 Brook reached three figures from 133 balls with a back-foot punch for four off the leg-spin of Abrar Ahmed.

-He was eventually trapped on the crease to give Wasim his first Test wicket.
+He was eventually trapped on the crease to give Wasim his first Test wicket, departing to a rousing ovation from the travelling England fans gathered above the visitors' dressing room.